neuronets/nobrainer/README.md

 ### pip

 _Nobrainer_ can also be installed with pip.
-Use the extra `[gpu]` to install TensorFlow with GPU support and the `[cpu]` extra to install TensorFlow without GPU support.
-GPU support requires CUDA 10, which requires Linux NVIDIA drivers `>=410.48`.

 ```
-$ pip install --no-cache-dir nobrainer[gpu]
+$ pip install --no-cache-dir nobrainer
 ```

 ## Using pre-trained networks